juanantonio284/latex_notes/latex--a_primer_1_and_2.md

 * `alph`: lowercase English letters
 * `Alph`: uppercase English letters

-The default value is arabic.
+The default value is `arabic`.
 This command resets the page counter.

 Thus for example, to number all the pages in the ‘Preface’ with lowercase Roman numerals and the rest of the document with Indo-Arabic numerals, declare `\pagenumbering{roman}` at the beginning of